Smart Bidding is one of the most underrated features of Google Adwords Marketing strategy.

 Select Rules under the Bulk Actions tab in your Google Ads account.
 Set up rules based on your requirements.
 You can mention the maximum budget, which campaigns you want to apply these rules, the daily budget, and more.

 While starting a new Ad campaign, always use manual bidding (even if Google recommends you to get started with smart bidding right away).
-Run your ad campaign manually for at least 30 to 60 days to see how it performs – checks which keywords work well, which ad versions lead to increased clicks, and more.
+Run your ad campaign manually for at least 30 to 60 days to see how it performs – check which keywords work well, which ad versions lead to increased clicks, and more.

 Once you get a deep insight into your ad performance, you can then test the waters using smart bidding strategies.